rscott78/InControl-Web/README.md

 InControl-Web
 =============

 This website uses Node and Express to connect to an InControl server.
+InControl provides the ability to control home automation devices such as z-wave, Belkin WeMo and other internet-of-things.
+This requires InControl HA Server found at http://incontrolha.com

 ### Current State